-6.3 Acknowledgements
+Acknowledgements

-I thank Ryosuke Iritani for his comments on the earlier version of this manuscript.
+I thank Ryosuke Iritani and Shota Shibasaki for their comments on the earlier version of this manuscript.
 This material is based upon work supported by the National Science Foundation through the Division of Environmental Biology (DEB 2015634).

 References

 Anderson KE, Hayes SM (2018) The effects of dispersal and river spatial structure on asynchrony in consumerresource metacommunities.
 Freshwater Biology 63:100–113. https://doi.org/10.1111/fwb.12998